ahibis/grapthSolver/docs/classes/GraphSolver.md

 > **new GraphSolver**\<`TNode`, `TPathData`, `TNodeCtx`, `TPath`, `TGraphPlugin`\>(`getChildrenByNode`, `options`?): [`GraphSolver`](GraphSolver.md)\<`TNode`, `TPathData`, `TNodeCtx`, `TPath`, `TGraphPlugin`\>

+Creates an instance of the GraphSolver.

 #### Parameters

 ##### getChildrenByNode

 (`node`) => `TNode`[]

+A function that takes a node and returns an array of its children.

 ##### options?

 `GraphOptions` & `Omit`\<[`Path`](../interfaces/Path.md)\<`undefined`, `TPathData`, `TNodeCtx`\>, `"node"`\>

+An options object that can be used to customize the behavior of the GraphSolver.
+The available options are:
+- queueType: The type of queue to use.
+Defaults to arrayQueue.
+- [all other Path options except 'node']: These options are passed to the Path constructor and can be used to customize the behavior of the Path class.

 #### Returns